ondfisk/ondfisk.github.io/blog/_posts/2023-11-19-micro-frontends-with-blazor-webassembly.markdown

 </configuration>
 ```

-Component 1 and Component 2 has been added:
+Add the Component 1 and Component 2 packages to *Root*:

 ```bash
 dotnet add package ComposableUI.Component1